sam198000/certified-aws-developer-associate-notes/1-aws-fundamentals/iam.md

     - Some AWS CLI commands (not all) contain `--dry-run` option to simulate API calls.
 This can be used to test permissions.
     - If the command is successful, you'll get the message: `Request would have succeeded, but DryRun flag is set`
     - Otherwise, you'll be getting the message: `An error occurred (UnauthorizedOperation) when calling the {policy_name} operation`

+#### IAM - Password Policy
+-Strong password = higher security for your account -In aws, you can setup a password policy:
+    -Set a minimum password length
+    -Require specific character types
+        -including uppercase letters
+        -lowercase letters
+        -numbers
+        -non-alphanumeric characters
+    -Allow all IAM users to change theeir own passwords -Require users to change their password after some time(password expiration) -prevent password re-use

+  ### MFA - Multi Factor Authentication
+  -Users have access to your account and can possibly change configurations or delete resources in your aws account -*We have to protect our Root Accounta and IAM users*
+  - MFA = password you know + security device you own
+  - main benifit **if a password is stolen or hacked, the account is not compromised**
+    example: -virtual MFA device -- support for multiple token on a single device -google authenticator(phone only)
+                  -authy(phone only)
+             -universal 2nd factor (U2F) security key -- support for multiple root and IAM users using a single security key -YubiKey by Yubico(3rd party)(physical)
+             -Hadware Key Fob MFA Device --provided by Gemalto(3rd party) -Hadware Key Fob MFA Device for AWS GovCloud(US) --provided by SurePassID(3rd party)

 #### Best practices:
 - One IAM User per person **ONLY**
 - One IAM Role per Application